erwindeg/eventdriven-examples/WORKSHOP.md

 ## Exercise Flux subscribe()
 The subscribe method is not a reactive operator, it will actually execute your reactive statement.
-It is possible to pass a Consumer (or Lambda, since Consumer is an Functional interface) to the subscribe method.
+It is possible to pass a Consumer (or Lambda, since Consumer is a Functional interface) to the subscribe method.
-The consumer can then handle the outputs from the reactive statement.
+Then, the consumer can handle the outputs from the reactive statement.
 Since we subscribe to a Flux, the consumer is called 0 or n times.

 This example will print "Hello World!", "Hello Mars!":
 ```java